theopfr/cachew-db/README.md

 | --db-type | n/a | The port the server will be accessible on (optional, default: ``8080``). | CACHEW_DB_PORT |

 ##### Examples:
-1. Using flags for db-type and password and default host and port.
+1. Using flags to set the db-type and password.
    ```bash
    cargo run --release -- -t STR -p Password123#     # host will default to 127.0.0.1 and port to 8080
    ```